dmetzner/AutomatingSDLC/GSOC2020_documentation.md

 ## Other work:

-After testing part there was a lot of hours left so the following tickets were also done:
+After testing part there were a lot of hours left so the following tickets were also done:

 [SHARE-255/Refactoring - Adminarea - Tools/Maintain](https://github.com/Catrobat/Catroweb/pull/779)